icarusmods/icarus-smallresources/README.md

 - Force flashlight state (stays on until turned off manually)
 - Removes "Action mode" (stance after shooting or punching)
 - Adds controls for windows, doors, and trunks
+- Ped faceplants when spam jumping (configurable, if true, configurable chance of ragdolling)
+- Blip creator

 ***DEPENDANT ON QB-CORE***
   ## MORE TO COME :D